Foxster89/docusaurus-2/docs/doc4.md

 As testlab we are using a office at the datacenter of the University of Bamberg.
 The room is not used for other purposes and cause of the Covid-19 pandemic the data center is quite empty and the plant is not disturbed a lot.

-The window is to the north side and the plant is not effected by direct sunlight.
+- The window is to the northside and the plant is not effected by direct sunlight.

-The plant is damped and thus protected from soil vibrations.
+- The plant is damped and thus protected from soil vibrations.
+- Nobody except of our group has access to the room and the plant has almost no contact.
+- Plant gets watered when needed around three times a week and has no other direct stimuli or contact.
+- All electric devices including the power in the room are turned off especially during the experiments.

-Here is a photo of the lab from the 19.06.2021
+Here is a photo of the lab from the 19.06.2021:

 <img src="/img/Test01/lab.jpg" alt="our lab" width="450"/>